 Dried thyme provides flavor, along with garlic and freshly ground black pepper.
 Some other herb alternatives: sage, rosemary, tarragon, summer savory, and fennel.
 Or use an herb blend in the rub, such as fines herbes, poultry seasoning, or an all-purpose salt free seasoning.

 Lean pork tenderloin is a healthy, low-fat meat.
 It can become tough if cooked too long, so check the temperature after about 30 to 40 minutes if at all possible.
+According to the USDA, the minimum safe temperature for pork cuts is 145 F.

-- 2 pork tenderloins, about 3/4 to 1 pound each
+- 2 pork tenderloins (about 3/4 to 1 pound each)

 - Dash kosher salt